 I tried most of these and they’re not bad at all.

 I love dancing!
-I love it so much, you could say the dancefloor (whether it’s in a studio, a club, or my living room) is my happy place.
+I love it so much, you could say the dance floor (whether it’s in a studio, a club, or my living room) is my happy place.
 So, I was extra happy to discover Dance Church.
-They have a physical studio close enough to me so guess who’s going to check them out when they reopen.
-Join their free classes on Facebook here.
+They have a physical studio close to me, so guess who’s going to check them out when they reopen.

 You don’t need to get their famous bike and treadmill if you can’t afford one or don’t want to.
 Peloton has several free classes on the Peloton app and gives new users a 90-day free trial.
 After that, membership is $12.99 per month plus tax.